Whiteknight/Acquaintance/README.md

 ## Thread Safety

 Thread safety is handled by the subscriber or listener.
-Every `Subscribe` or `Listen` method call takes an optional `SubscribeOptions` parameter, which can be used to control how the message is received.
+When setting up a subscription or listener, there will be several options for specifying how those callbacks are invoked.

-    var subscription = messageBus.Subscribe("", ..., new SubscribeOptions {
+    var token = messageBus.Subscribe(..., new SubscribeOptions {
+        ...
+    });
+    var token = messageBus.Listen(..., new ListenerOptions {
         ...
     });